The 2015-2016 legislative session is break for the summer.

-HB 1565 – A Woman’s Right to Know (AKA “Laura’s Law”) Laura Hope Smith was a 22 year-old Cape Cod woman who died during an abortion.
+HB 936- A Woman’s Right to Know (AKA “Laura’s Law”): Laura Hope Smith was a 22 year-old Cape Cod woman who died during an abortion.
 This law would help prevent future tragedies by requiring doctors to inform each woman of pertinent information that is considered a core part of the abortion decision.
-Click on the resources below to find out more and let your elected officials know your support this legislation.
-[Click HERE to find out who your State Representative and State Senator are.]
+Click on the resource below to find out more and let your elected officials know you support this legislation.

-HB 366/421/450 AND SB 202/209 - Health Curriculum Framework These bills would each impose a state-wide, one-size-fits all comprehensive sex-education curriculum on our public schools, containing offensive reproduction and sexuality materials.
-Click on the resources below to find out more and let your elected officials know your oppose this legislation.
+SB 234 – Health Curriculum Frameworks: These bills would each impose a state-wide, one-size-fits all comprehensive sex-education curriculum on our public schools, containing offensive reproduction and sexuality materials.
+Click on the resources below to find out more and CLICK HERE to let your elected officials know you oppose this legislation.